TalmSnir/TalmSnir/README.md

 ## Hello I'm Tal Snir 👋

-I'm electrical and electronics student at TAU. tech and design enthusiastic, works with passion and highly motivated to learn and grow.
+ Self taught Frontend developer and UI designer.

-- 🔭 currently working on expending my portfolio as a programmer: at the moment im working on automation projects with python.
+ Tech and design enthusiastic, works with passion and highly motivated to learn and grow.

-- 🌱 nowadays learning WebDev and advanced python.
+- 🔭 currently working on expending my portfolio as a programmer: learning React-js, advanced js and sass.
 - 👯 I’m looking to collaborate on anything intresting coming my way.